home1-oss/oss-lib/oss-lib-common/README.md

 # oss-lib-common
 Common utils and components for open source stack libraries

-oss-lib成员共同使用的库, 同时包含一些spring-boot配置的扩展, 密码库等.
+Common library used by all home1-oss libraries, including extended spring-boot config and crypto utils.

-## spring-boot配置扩展
+## Extended spring-boot config

-包括一些自定义配置属性和annotation.

-我们自定义了一些配置属性, 你可以在 `AppProperties` 类中找到它们.
-我们自定义属性的原则是不与spring-boot提供的重复, 如果spring-boot已经提供了, 那么我们就直接使用它而不是再定义一个.

-我们还提供了一些annotation来控制Bean初始化
+- Custom properties in `AppProperties` class.

+- Annotations to control bean initializing.
-+ `@ConditionalOnAppType` 识别 `app.type`
+  + `@ConditionalOnAppType` - `app.type`
-+ `@ConditionalOnAppSecurity` 识别 `app.security.enabled`
+  + `@ConditionalOnAppSecurity` - `app.security.enabled`
-+ `@ConditionalOnNotEnvProduction` 识别 `spring.profile.active`
+  + `@ConditionalOnNotEnvProduction` - `spring.profile.active`

-## 密码库
+## Crypto utils

-简化复杂的密码库的使用, 并且可以在spring-boot自动配置时初始化加密/解密器.

-支持的方法有:
 + AES
 + RSA
 + JWT

+Simplifies the use of complex crypto libraries, initialize encryptors / decryptors when spring-boot application is automatically configured.

-## 模板interpolate
+## Template interpolate

-基于EL表达式实现, 可用在很多地方.
+Based on EL expression.

-## 其它小工具
+## Other utils

-过于琐碎, 在此不一一介绍, 可通过查看javadoc或源码了解详情.
+See javadoc or source code.